miekg/learninggo/ex/basics/for.md

 {.answer}
 ### Answer

 1. There are many possibilities.
-One solutions could be:
+One solution could be:

    <{{src/for.go}}

    Let's compile this and look at the output.

         % go build for.go
         % ./for